Addono/HathiTrust-downloader/README.md

 ### Python 3 (OS Agnostic)

 Check that you have Python 3 installed and available on your shell.
-The following command should return something like `Python 3.12.5`.
+The following command should return something like `Python 3.12.5`, any version from Python 3.9 should likely work.

 ```bash
 python -V